thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 are defined in {{RFC9334}}.
 We use the term "receiver" to refer to Relying Parties and Verifiers.

-We use the terms Evidence, "PSA attestation token," and "PSA token" interchangeably.
+We use the terms Evidence, "PSA attestation token", and "PSA token" interchangeably.
 The terms "sender" and Attester are used interchangeably.
-Likewise, we use the terms Verifier, and "verification service" interchangeably.
+Likewise, we use the terms Verifier and "verification service" interchangeably.

 {: vspace="0"}
 RoT: